-There is a science to optimizing your training times.
-By carefully orchestrating your training schedule in accordance with your circadian rhythm, you will be stronger, faster and more powerful.
-After the training, you will recover better and gain more muscle.
-You will also increase your flexibility and reduce your chance of injuries.
+The optimal time of day to train is not usually something that people think about, yet there is a science to optimizing your training times.
+By carefully planning your training schedule in accordance with your circadian rhythm, you will be stronger, faster and more powerful.
+After the training, you will gain more muscle.
+You will also increase your flexibility, reduce your chance of injuries and possibly sleep better.

 Circadian rhythm 101

 Your circadian (sir-kay-dee-an) rhythm is a daily cycle of biological activity.
 The biological activity with the most obvious circadian rhythm is your sleep-wake cycle.
 Think of your body as having an internal clock that regulates when to activate every system.
 Actually, the part of your brain called the suprachiasmatic nucleus (SCN) has built-in molecular oscillators that function very much like a pacemaker.
 That’s why the SCN is often called your internal or biological clock.
 The SCN interacts with virtually every major system in your body, including hormone production and central nervous system activity.
 Look at the image below for examples of biochemical and physiological events with a 24 hour biorhythm.